benisntfunny/B2B-LE-Video-Player/README.md

 ### Changing the Display Options of the Component

 The video player component comes with several configuration options that enable you to control how videos are displayed in the store.
-I’ll show you how to update them within Experience Builder.
+I’ll show you how to update them within **Experience Builder**.

 In the store’s community, I’ve opened the **Product Detail** page.
 When I click on the **B2B LE Video Player** component in the layout, the configuration options are shown: